-Once you’ve completed your military services, this specific type of job translates into a career in the multimedia industry.
-In some cases, a bachelor’s degree in graphic arts, animation or fine art will be required to land a civilian job in this field.
+Once you’ve completed your military service, this specific type of job translates into a career in the multimedia industry.
+In some cases, a bachelor’s degree in graphic arts, animation, or fine art will be required to land a civilian job in this field.

 Military training won’t be enough to become a nurse anecdotist, however.
 You will need a master’s degree in nursing anesthesia.
 Those wanting to take this career path will need to be 21 to 42 years old before joining the military.

-Aa a civilian, you’ll likely work with a company that builds bridges, roads, dams, airports and other structures.
+As a civilian, you’ll likely work with a company that builds bridges, roads, dams, airports, and other structures.
 With military experience and a bachelor’s degree, this can be a very rewarding civilian career.

 Emergency Management Director